pstat197/vignette-bootstrapping/README.md

 jockey_id: Unique identifier of the jockey riding the horse in this race.

+### Outcomes

 ## Contents

 Our data/raw folder contains the .csv files from the original Kaggle dataset.
 We are mainly focused on runs.csv which contains information about individual horse performances in the Hong Kong races.

-The scripts folder contains our preprocessing scripts for reading and cleaning the data, exploratory data analysis, and models to predict whether a horse is a winner or not.
+The scripts folder contains our preprocessing scripts for reading and cleaning the data, exploratory data analysis, and our regression models.

+Our results folder contains our drafts, writeups, and conclusions for the vignette.